scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with misfortune.
+Curse a creature you can see with misfortune.
 They must make a willpower save vs your spellcasting.
 On fail, the creature adds a bad die to all saving throws for the next day.
 If you crit they add a terrible die instead.
 The curse can be removed through _Cleanse_.

-You may target an additional person for every level above the 1st.
+You may target an additional person for every level above 1st.

 ___
 #### Firefly Swarm